BeamNG/sublimetext3-syntax/README.md

 # sublimetext3-syntax
-Log file syntax Highlighting for Sublime text 3
+This is a simple plugin to provide syntax highlighting for the beamng log files in Sublime Text 3

+# How to install
+download all files to C:\Users\<Your username>\AppData\Roaming\Sublime Text 3\Packages\User